 According to Ray Seton’s Astronomical Significance chart, the barrows are also roughly aligned to the rising sun at the summer solstice 2000 BCE.

-This map shows that the ancient crossing point was still be used as a ford in the nineteenth century
+This map shows that the ancient crossing point was still being used as a ford in the nineteenth century

 I checked through all of the sources but could not find a reference to this barrow alignment, so on a misty morning my friend Martyn and I set out to give the place a looking at.